Frequently asked questions (FAQ)

 - What happens if our introductory letter is refused by PVF?

-If, after reviewing your introductory letter, the Foundation concludes that no prospect of funding is possible, it will let you know by email.
-Due to the large number of non-selected bids, PVF regrets not being able to provide detailed and individualized explanations for each of them.
-However, as far as possible, we are trying to briefly indicate why a letter of introduction does not merit a more thorough study.
+If, after reviewing your introductory letter, the Foundation concludes that no prospect of funding is possible, we will let you know by email.
+Due to the large number of non-selected projects, we regret not being able to provide detailed and individualized explanations for each of them.
+However, as far as possible, we try to briefly indicate why a letter of introduction does not warrant a more thorough study.

 - Our project/program concerns the geographical and/or thematic priorities of PVF, I do not understand why my introductory letter was refused?

 Other considerations of a qualitative nature compared to other applications also have an impact on the outcome of a bid, even if it seems to fully correspond to the PVF’s priorities.